 It requires 2 doses, 2 – 6 weeks apart.
 The cost is $252 for the course of 2 vaccines, or $75.00 per injection if added to another consultation or vaccination.

 So, which dogs should be vaccinated?

-Dogs owned by people with health issues that might get very complicated by infection with lepto ie if anyone in your household has any chronic liver or kidney disease, and/or is immunosuppressed (chemotherapy, HIV, immune-mediated conditions).
+- Dogs owned by people with health issues that might get very complicated by infection with lepto i.e. if any human contact has any chronic liver or kidney disease, and/or is immunosuppressed (pregnancy, chemotherapy, HIV, immune-mediated conditions).

-Given the severity of the disease and its possible transmission to humans, the Australian Veterinary Association and many Inner West veterinarians are recommending that all inner west and city dogs should be vaccinated in the face of the current outbreak.
-With all vaccines we need to weigh up risks and benefits - but if there is any threat of infection, we should vaccinate.
+Given the severity of the disease and its possible transmission to humans, we are strongly recommending that all inner west and city dogs should be vaccinated in the face of the current outbreak.